tronprotocol/documentation/docs/Tron-overview.md

 - We recommend to set caller's energy consumption proportion to 10% ~ 100%[2].

 ##### Example 1
-A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX frozen for 100000 energy;
+A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX frozen for 100000 energy.

-Smart contract C set the caller energy consumption proportion to 100% which means the caller will pay for the energy consumption completely;
+Smart contract C set the caller energy consumption proportion to 100% which means the caller will pay for the energy consumption completely.

-A triggers C, the fee limit set is 30000000 (unit SUN, 30 TRX), so during this trigger the energy A can use is from two parts:
+A triggers C, the fee limit set is 30000000 (unit SUN, 30 TRX)

+So during this trigger the energy A can use is from two parts:
 - A's energy by freezing TRX;
-- The energy converted from the amount of TRX according to a fixed rate;
+- The energy converted from the amount of TRX burning according to a fixed rate;

 If fee limit is greater than the energy obtained from freezing TRX, then it will burn TRX to get energy.
 The fixed rate is: 1 Energy = 100 SUN, fee limit still has (30 - 10) TRX = 20 TRX available, so the energy it can keep consuming is 20 TRX / 100 SUN = 200000 energy.

 Finally, in this call, the energy A can use is (100000 + 200000) = 300000 energy.

 If contract executes successfully without any exception, the energy needed for the execution will be deducted.
 Generally, it is far more less than the amount of energy this trigger can use.

 If Assert-style error come out, it will consume the whole number of energy set for fee limit.

-Assert-style error introduction, refer to (https://github.com/tronprotocol/Documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E8%99%9A%E6%8B%9F%E6%9C%BA/%E5%BC%82%E5%B8%B8%E5%A4%84%E7%90%86.md)
+Assert-style error introduction, refer to [https://github.com/tronprotocol/Documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E8%99%9A%E6%8B%9F%E6%9C%BA/%E5%BC%82%E5%B8%B8%E5%A4%84%E7%90%86.md](https://github.com/tronprotocol/Documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E8%99%9A%E6%8B%9F%E6%9C%BA/%E5%BC%82%E5%B8%B8%E5%A4%84%E7%90%86.md)

 ##### Example 2
-A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX frozen for 100000 energy;
+A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX frozen for 100000 energy.

-Smart contract C set the caller energy consumption proportion to 40% which means the developer will pay for the rest 60% energy consumption;
+Smart contract C set the caller energy consumption proportion to 40% which means the developer will pay for the rest 60% energy consumption.

-Developer D freezes 50 TRX to get 500000 energy;
+Developer D freezes 50 TRX to get 500000 energy.

-A triggers C, the fee limit set is 200000000 (unit SUN, 200 TRX), so during this trigger the energy A can use is from three parts:
+A triggers C, the fee limit set is 200000000 (unit SUN, 200 TRX).

+So during this trigger the energy A can use is from three parts:
 - A's energy by freezing TRX -- X;
-- The energy converted from the amount of TRX according to a fixed rate -- Y;
+- The energy converted from the amount of TRX bruning according to a fixed rate -- Y;
 If fee limit is greater than the energy obtained from freezing TRX, then it will burn TRX to get energy.
 The fixed rate is: 1 Energy = 100 SUN, fee limit still has (200 - 10) TRX = 190 TRX available, but A only has 90 TRX left, so the energy it can keep consuming is 90 TRX / 100 SUN = 900000 energy;
 - D's energy by freezing TRX -- Z;